-(3) Cost is per student and assumes four students per unit.
+(2) Cost is per student and assumes four students per unit.
 The cost of the USF Tampa Housing units reflects an 8-month contract that correspond to the academic year.
-All market comparisons are based on a 12-month lease.
+All off-campus housing facilities are using a 12-month lease.

-The following table represents rental rate information obtained via a market survey conducted in January 2022 for popular off-campus commercial apartment/housing facilities accommodating University of South Florida St. Petersburg Campus students within a 20-30 minute radius of the campus.
+The following table represents rental rate information obtained via a market survey conducted in September 2022 for popular off-campus commercial apartment/housing facilities accommodating University of South Florida St. Petersburg Campus students within a 20-30 minute radius of the campus.